-The quality of your thoughts is responsible for the quality of your marriage and how to create a positive change.
+The quality of your thoughts is responsible for the quality of your marriage.
+Learn how to create positive change.

-In a previous blog, I spoke about how How the quality of your thoughts will affect self-esteem ( which is how you view yourself), and this flows onto many aspects of your life — this time I want to talk discuss is: The importance of understanding your thoughts and how they affect your marriage and how to make a few positive, conscious changes.
+In a previous blog, I discussed how the quality of your thoughts affects self-esteem (how you view yourself), which affects many aspects of your life.
+This time, I want to discuss the importance of understanding your thoughts, how they affect your marriage and how to make a few positive, conscious changes.

-Initially, the only thing that needs to be done is being honest with yourself as to the quality of your marriage in its current state, without shame or blame for yourself or your partner.
+Initially, be honest with yourself about the quality of your marriage in its current state, without shame or blame for yourself or your partner.

 Questions to reflect upon: